dffischer/pkgrepotools/makepkg-expanded.md

     The default is _.expanded_, so without any options, the script actually processed will be called _PKGBUILD.expanded_.

-  - `-B`:
-    Do not generate a source aurball, just build the given package(s).

-    This suppresses the execution of `makepkg -S` so that makepkg(1) will only be invoked one time per package, to build it.

-    As all unrecognized options are passed to makepkg(1), creating just the aurball without packaging beforehand can be achieved by passing `-BS`.
-However, this is discouraged as it would ignore any _pkgver_ function.
-Building the package first updates the version numbers so that the aurball will then contain current values.

   - `-u`:
-    This option is passed to clean-template(1) which is invoked before packaging and creation of the source aurball to leave template markers and mode lines intact.
+    This option is passed to clean-template(1) which is invoked immediately after template expansion to leave template markers and mode lines intact.
 Duplicate templates will still be removed.

     When the `-l` option is also specified, cleaning is skipped completely.